polarbirke/svala/README.md

 .margin-left-300@tablet { … }
 ```

-"margin" is the _base selector_, which is enhanced with "left" as an _axis_ and "300" as an _item_ from a size scale.
+"margin" is the _base selector_, which is enhanced with "left" as an _axis_ and "300" as the _value_ from a size scale.
 It should only apply to "tablet" or greater (assuming a mobile-first approach with _breakpoints_).

 Here is a second example: